Thala254/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile - script to move the file betty from /tmp/ to /tmp/my_first_directory

 8-firstdelete - script to delete the file betty

+9-firstdirdeletion - script to delete the directory my_first_directory in the /tmp directory